darunabas/phyloregion/README.md

 # Installation

-`phyloregion` is available from the [Comprehensive R Archive Network](https://cran.r-project.org/web/packages/phyloregion/index.html), so you can use:
+`phyloregion` is available from the [Comprehensive R Archive Network](https://cran.r-project.org/web/packages/phyloregion/index.html), so you can use the following line of code to install it:

 ```
 install.packages("phyloregion")
 ```

-See below for instructions on installing the development version of `phyloregion` hosted on GitHub.
-You will need to install the `devtools` package.
+Alternatively, you can install the development version of `phyloregion` hosted on GitHub.
+To do this, you will need to install the `devtools` package.
 In R, type:

 ```
 if (!requireNamespace("devtools", quietly = TRUE))